 Identifying, assessing and implementing current industry practices associated with radioactive material control.

-Examining how performance indicators have been established, based on expected plant operations involving fuel receipt, fuel loading and initial startup testing
+Examining how performance indicators have been established, based on expected plant operations involving fuel receipt, fuel loading and initial startup testing.

 02.06 Programs.
 Determine the licensee’s actions to address and properly document development of the program from the functional program description provided to NRC staff during the application review process.
 Focus is on readiness for operation.